libusb/hidapi/BUILD.cmake.md

 1) As a [standalone package/library](#standalone-package-build);
 2) As [part of a larger CMake project](#hidapi-as-a-subdirectory).

-**TL;DR**: if you're experienced developer and have been working with CMake projects or have been written some your own - most of this document may not be of interest for you; just check variables names, its default values and the target names.
+**TL;DR**: if you're experienced developer and have been working with CMake projects or have been written some of your own - most of this document may not be of interest for you; just check variables names, its default values and the target names.

 ## Installing CMake